wavefrontHQ/docs/pages/doc/ts_anomalous.md

 Default is 0.99 if this parameter is not specified.
 </td></tr>
 <tr><td markdown="span">historyWindow</td>
-<td markdown="span">Optional mount of time in the _history window_, which is the [time window](query_language_reference.html#common-parameters) that immediately precedes the chart window.
+<td markdown="span">Optional amount of time in the _history window_, which is the [time window](query_language_reference.html#common-parameters) that immediately precedes the chart window.
 Default is 1 day (1d) if this parameter is not specified.
 Points in the chart window and the history window are the basis for computing the expected values in the test window.
 You can specify a time measurement based on the clock or calendar (1s, 1m, 1h, 1d, 1w), the window length (1vw) of the chart, or the bucket size (1bw) of the chart.
 </td></tr>
 <tr>
 <td markdown="span"> [tsExpression](query_language_reference.html#query-expressions)</td>